To Home Page

 ""For us, however, God has drawn aside the veil through the teaching of the Spirit; for the Spirit searches everything, including the depths of the divine nature."

 3. Creation.
-This would include the “heaven of heavens” (perhaps consisting of the highest dimensions) and all contained within it, including the physical universe (the firmament of heaven) and the earth.
+This would include the “heaven of heavens,” perhaps consisting of the highest dimensional realms (think of how a three dimensional realm is higher than a two dimensional one), and the physical universe (the firmament of heaven), including the earth.
 These are all mentioned in Deuteronomy 10:14:

 “Behold, the heaven and the heaven of heavens is the LORD’S thy God, the earth also, with all that therein is.”